SabrinaAll/SabrinaAll/README.md

 - 👋 Hi, I’m @SabrinaAll
-- 👀 I’m interested in AI Develop
+- 👀 I’m interested in AI Develop and Change the World!
 - 🌱 I’m currently learning Platform engineering, programming languages ​​C# / Python / HTML / CSS / JavaScript / .NET
-- 💞️ I’m looking to collaborate on with the development of new technologies that can help people’s daily lives and change the world!
+- 💞️ I Love help People!
+I’m looking to collaborate on with the development of new technologies that can help people’s daily lives and change the world!
 - 📫 How to reach me: Linkedin www.linkedin.com/in/gabriela-silva-alves

 <!---